BU-CS320/Spring-2019/project/INSTRUCTIONS.md

     ||    Boolean Or

-                                                     -- relational operators are non-associative (can only be one in expression)
-						     -- relational operators are overloaded for all types except functions -- but both operands must be same type
+                                     -- relational operators are non-associative (can only be one operator in expression) -- but both operands must be same type ==    Equals                     -- equality operators overloaded for all types except functions
-						     -- relational operators are non-associative (only one per expression) ==    Equals
     /=    Not-equal
-    <     Less-than                                  -- these four operators only need to compare integers and floats
+    <     Less-than                  -- these four operators only need to compare integers and floats, but both
-    <=    Less-than-or-equal
+    <=    Less-than-or-equal         -- both operands must be same type
     >=    Greater-than-or-equal
     >     Greater-than

     !!
-List indexing operator                     -- R associative
+List indexing operator     -- R associative, left operand must be list, right must be integer

 Miscellaneous

+    -          unary minus
     \ and ->   Lambda abstraction constructors
     [ and ]    List constructors, "," as separator
     ' and '    Char constructors